How to Potty Train an Older Dog in an Apartment [Fast & Effective] Skip to content

 Dog in crate

-If your dog is having accidents when you are not around, you can consider to create train him.
+If your dog is having accidents when you are not home, crate training is worth considering.

 Keep the crate in a place in your house where there is plenty of activity so he doesn’t feel isolated.